 Robinhood provides a clean user interface and is easy to use, even for beginners.
 Robinhood also has no minimum deposit requirements.
 However, Robinhood does not offer much, if any, help for the new trader who isn’t sure what to invest in.
 We recommend Public.com for beginners because it offers Themes, which are great for finding stocks and ETFs that might interest you, as well as commission-free trading.
 Public.com also includes social functionality so you can learn from others in the community.
 We think it’s one of the best alternatives to Robinhood.

 Yes, you can day trade on Robinhood.
 However, the rules and regulations for pattern day trading apply regardless of what brokerage or app you’re using.

 Can I buy mutual funds on Robinhood?

 No, Robinhood does not offer mutual funds.
-Robinhood and most other similar platforms offer access to ETFs, but if you want to invest in mutual funds you’ll need to use alternatives to Robinhood like Fidelity, TD Ameritrade, or Ally Invest.
+Robinhood and most other similar platforms offer access to ETFs.
+If you want to invest in mutual funds, you’ll need to use alternatives to Robinhood, like Fidelity, TD Ameritrade, or Ally Invest.

 Final Thoughts on the Best Robinhood Alternatives

 Robinhood is one of the most popular stock trading apps and online brokers, but it certainly isn’t the only option.
 Any Robinhood alternatives covered in this article may be a better fit for you, depending on your specific situation and your approach to the stock market and personal finance.